nomeski80/like-grandma-did/README.md

 ## Testing - mannual testing, quality assurance, addressing potential issues
+Testing was not done as the site was so far from being finished in time.

 ## Deployment -
 To deploy my Django App on Heroku I followed these steps: